AzureSQLDB/sql-driver-examples/examples/sql/drivers/csharp-driver-example.md

-# Create a C# app that connects to SQL Server with the Microsoft SqlClient Data Provider for SQL Server
+# Create a C#/.NET app that connects to SQL Server and executes queries using Visual Studio Code

 > These examples may be used with Azure SQL Database